 A wooden spoon with a long, thin handle is the perfect instrument to shove the cork right into the bottle and free your wine, according to Food Mob Bites.
 Remove any foil covering, and apply pressure to the top of the cork.
 With some strength, it should pop free and slide into the bottle without creating any cork crumbs.

-If you don't like the idea of having a cork inside the bottle, then there's a way to get it out.
-Tie a figure-8 knot into your string and lower it into the neck of the bottle, knot first.
+If you don't like the idea of having a cork inside the bottle, then there's a way to get it out after you've pushed it in.
+Tie a figure-8 knot into a piece of string and lower it into the neck of the bottle, knot first.
 Tilt the bottle to create some leeway on one side, to allow your knotted string to slip past the cork and underneath it.